Identification

 Duplicate content

-Duplicate content involves copying content from other websites and publishing it on your own site.
-This is a deceptive tactic and can result in a penalty from search engines.
+Copying content from other websites and publishing it as your own is considered duplicate content.
+It adds no unique value and can result in lower rankings or manual action from search engines.

 Spam comments